vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws.md

 ## Global Cluster Lifecycle Management

-Attaching clusters to Tanzu Mission Control allows you to manage your global portfolio of Kubernetes clusters.
+Registering Management cluster and attaching workload clusters to Tanzu Mission Control allows you to manage your global portfolio of Kubernetes clusters.
 You can do the following with Tanzu Mission Control:

   * Centralized lifecycle management: managing the creation and deletion of workload clusters using registered management or supervisor clusters
   * Centralized management: viewing the inventory of clusters and the health of clusters and their components